mattermost/mattermost/doc/integrations/webhooks/Outgoing-Webhooks.md

 _Example:_

-Suppose you had an external application that recieved a post event asking for the status of a daily build.
-The application could respond with a table of total tests run and total tests failed by component category, with links to failed tests by category.
-An example response the application could respond with would be:
+Suppose you had an external application that recieved a post event whenever a message starting with `#build`.
+If a user posted the message `#build Let's see the status`, then the external application would receive an HTTP POST with data about that message.
+The application could then respond with a table of total tests run and total tests failed by component category, with links to failed tests by category.
+An example response might be:
 ```
 {"text": "
 ---